| || |

 Nancy began her search in 2000 for her ancestors, most of whom arrived in the U.S. before the Civil War.
 She has researched in archives and libraries across the U.S. and will never forget finding the obituary of her great-great-great grandmother, who died in Oregon, in a small town library in Indiana.
 This great-something grandmother later turned out to be the granddaughter of a Revolutionary War soldier.

 Nancy retired in 2012 after 32 years with the Chicago Tribune.
 She now volunteers at the Mount Prospect Historical Society and the Mount Prospect Public Library in its genealogy department.
-She is also president of the Garden Club of Mount Prospect.
-Nancy has served on the newsletter committee, the road trip committee and as the coordinator of the CAGGNI surnames page on the website.
+She is immediate past president of the Garden Club of Mount Prospect.
+Nancy has served on the newsletter committee and the road trip committee.
 She and her husband, John, a golf professional, enjoy antiquing in their spare time.

 | || |